TIY-Rails-1507/Rails/03_models.md

 ```
 Note: This name is singular

-This generated a number of file, notably
+This generated a number of files, notably
 * app/models/question.rb
   * This is the actual model
 * db/migrate/<time stamp>_create_questions.rb